rixx/books.rixx.de/src/to-read/snowspelled.md

   date_added: '2019-02-11'
 ---

-just for fun, probably via reddit
+just for fun, fantasy romance with magic and a mix of regency romance and frozen